Chandris Lines

 Chandris lines had no option but to offer her for sale.

-After her final trip to Australia arrangements were made to have her laid up in Timaru on the south island of New Zealand.
+After her final trip to Australia arrangements were made to have her laid up in Timaru on the south island of New Zealand whilst she awaited her sale and hopefully a new life.